gelecekbilimde/backend/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 Before submitting your pull request, ensure the following:

 ### Pull Request Title Standard
-- [ ] The pull request title includes the issue number and a brief description of the change.
+- [ ] The pull request title follows the standard: [Pull Request Naming Conventions](CONTRIBUTING.md#pull-request-title-standard).
-- [ ] The title follows this format: `#<issue_number> | prefix followed by the commit type and a concise description`.

 ### Branch Naming Conventions
 - [ ] The branch name follows one of the conventions outlined in the Branch Naming Conventions.